userfrosting/learn/16.advanced/02.i18n/docs.md

 // Returns "Tu nombre de usuario debe estar entre 4 y 200 caracteres de longitud."
 ```

 The translator service is also available as a [Twig function](/templating-with-twig).
-Placeholder can be passed to the Twig function too:
+Placeholders can be passed to the Twig function too:

 ```
 {{ translate("ACCOUNT_SPECIFY_USERNAME") }}